 2. Transfer the seeds to a mason jar and fill it with water.
 Cover with a lid, place the jar in a dark place at room temperature, and let the broccoli seeds soak overnight, or at least 12 hours.

 3. Once your seeds have soaked overnight, drain and place the jar on its side on top of a counter.
 Ensure the seeds are as spread out as possible.
 Use filtered water to rinse your broccoli seeds a few times a day.
 Then drain the sprouting jar afterward while monitoring the progress of your seeds.

 4. In a few days, your seeds will germinate and start growing into seedlings.
 You need to harvest them around day 5 when they start turning slightly green.

 You can also grow broccoli sprouts in soil.
 This option requires a few bits of equipment to get started.

-- Fresh potting soil or organic potting soil.
+- Fresh potting soil (affiliate link) or organic potting soil.

 - A compartmentalized tray with at least eight sections.

 - Light; sunlight or grow lights.

 1. Fill a container with organic or potting soil.
 Make sure the soil is an inch from the upper rim.

 2. Plant the broccoli seeds very thickly; the seeds should cover every part of the container.
 The sprouts will be harvested when they’re still young, so they don’t need a lot of space to grow to maturity.